JorisPutteneers/DEZAC/README.md

-courses and additional information about the dezac workshop
+courses and additional information about the dezact workshop